hirwakelly869/hirwakelly869/README.md

 ### 🌱 About Me
 - 🌟 Passionate about learning programming languages and developing them.
-- 🤝 Open to internships and apprenticeship opportunities in tech and media
+- 🤝 Open to internships and apprenticeship opportunities in tech.
 - 📫 Reach me at **hirwakelly08@gmail.com**

 ---